liabru/matter-js/README.md

 ### Usage

-See the [Getting started](https://github.com/liabru/matter-js/wiki/Getting-started) wiki page for a minimal usage example.
+Visit the [Getting started](https://github.com/liabru/matter-js/wiki/Getting-started) wiki page for a minimal usage example.

-Matter.js includes a sample renderer, but this is optional and it's easy to use your own.
-See the [Rendering](https://github.com/liabru/matter-js/wiki/Rendering) wiki page for information, including on how to use your own custom game loop.
+Also see the [Rendering](https://github.com/liabru/matter-js/wiki/Rendering) wiki page, which also shows how to use your own game loop.

-Check out the [demo page](http://brm.io/matter-js-demo-master/) for more examples and then refer to [Demo.js](https://github.com/liabru/matter-js/blob/master/demo/js/Demo.js) to see how they work.
-Some of the demos are also available on [codepen](http://codepen.io/collection/Fuagy/), where you can easily experiment with them.
+### Examples

+See the [examples](https://github.com/liabru/matter-js/tree/master/examples) directory which contains the source for all [demos](#demos).
+There are even more examples on [codepen](http://codepen.io/collection/Fuagy/).

 ### Documentation